Last Updated May 21, 2018

 Members may sign up for OpinionSite by completing the “Double Opt-in” process at our Site or through one of our many partners’ Sites.
 During the Double Opt-in process, members are sent a confirmation email following an initial request to subscribe at our Site or one of our partners’ Sites, and all members must affirmatively click an additional link in that confirmation email to confirm their opt-in preference.

-As a general matter, OpinionSite collects the following types of Personal Data from its Members: name, phone number, email address, residential or work address, IP address, Operating System and Web browser data points.
-OpinionSite may also collect “non-personally identifiable information,” which we do not combine with Personal Data in order to identify any individuals, such as certain demographic information, as well as information regarding your hobbies, interests, product ownership, medical practice, your medical specialty and your professional activities and other information you provide to us by registering for OpinionSite, participating in our surveys or services, or making requests for information about our services.
+As a general matter, OpinionSite collects the following types of Personal Data from its Members: name, phone number, email address, residential or work address and IP address.
+OpinionSite may also collect other information , such as certain demographic information, as well as information regarding your hobbies, interests, product ownership, medical practice, medical registration, your medical specialty and your professional activities and other information you provide to us by registering for OpinionSite, participating in our surveys or services, or making requests for information about our services.

 Registration for OpinionSite is not required to view non-member areas of the Site.
 If you elect to register for OpinionSite, we ask you for information that enables us to provide an OpinionSite membership.
 You will be registering with OpinionSite on the form provided and such registration may require you to voluntarily provide contact information such as your email address, your name, your residential or work address, and certain demographic information.
 In addition, from time to time, we receive e-mail addresses from one of our partners, who may ask us to contact you to offer you a survey.

-We use third party providers to validate the accuracy of personal information you provide so that we may offer better statistical samples to our clients, as well as to prevent fraud.
-We use third parties to provide us with data they have collected about you, and append this data to your demographic profile.
+We use third party providers to validate the accuracy of Personal Data you provide so that we may offer better statistical samples to our clients, as well as to prevent fraud.
+We use third parties to provide us with data they have collected about you and append this data to your demographic profile.
 In these cases, only a minimum amount of information is transferred to these third parties so as to enable them to perform specific security functions on our behalf.

 Additionally, in certain circumstances, we offer individuals the ability to participate in our clients’ surveys outside of OpinionSite.
-If you are asked to participate in such a survey, we will request limited non-personally identifiable information about you.
-In some cases, after completion of the initial survey, we may request personally identifiable information (i.e., Personal Data) about you in order to provide rewards, to offer you the opportunity to join OpinionSite, or to participate in further surveys.
+If you are asked to participate in such a survey, we will request limited information about you.
+In some cases, after completion of the initial survey, we may request Personal Data about you in order to provide rewards, to offer you the opportunity to join OpinionSite, or to participate in further surveys.

 Any information provided to us will be retained and used solely for the purposes of fulfilling your requests, responding to your questions, offering you opportunities to participate in surveys, performing and carrying out the terms of OpinionSite (including fulfilling any rewards), or communicating with you as a Member of Opinion.